home-assistant/home-assistant.io/source/_posts/2017-07-03-home-assistant-is-moving-to-discord.markdown

 Are you convinced and ready to make the switch?
 Join us, we're just [one click away][discord]!

 Not convinced?
-Please take a moment to reach out to us in the comments below to provide your feedback on this change so that we can help making the switch easier for you and everyone else.
+Please take a moment to reach out to us in the comments below to provide your feedback on this change so that we can help make the switch easier for you and everyone else.

 ## {% linkable_title The fine print... %}

-In the process of switching chat platforms we have decided to go ahead and create what we feel is a very fair set of rules for our chat community.
+In the process of switching chat platforms we have decided to create what we feel is a very fair set of rules for our chat community.
 As growth continues, these rules might change.
 Also be sure to check the [#welcome-rules][discord] channel for the most up-to-date rules for our chat server.

 ### {% linkable_title The rules... %}